 Follow the recommendations when responding to disputes and providing evidence.
 The recommendations depend on the dispute reason and what was purchased (physical product, digital product or service, or offline service).
 You should also include general evidence when responding to any kind of dispute.
 Including as much relevant information as possible in a response increases the likelihood that the dispute is found in your favor.

 Compelling evidence for Visa disputes

 Visa has more stringent requirements on the evidence required to overturn disputes with a reason of fraudulent or product not received.
 You must provide at least one piece of compelling evidence—proof that the cardholder participated in the transaction, received any goods or services, or benefited from the transaction—with any dispute response.
-Certain types of compelling evidence are comprised of multiple pieces of information (e.g., a customer’s IP address and the location of their device at the time of purchase).
+Multiple pieces of information comprise certain types of compelling evidence (for example, a customer’s IP address and the location of their device at the time of purchase).
 If you don’t submit all required compelling evidence, you can’t overturn a dispute.

 Look for evidence labeled as Compelling Evidence within these dispute categories.
 It’s also recommended that you collect and submit compelling evidence regardless of the card brand being used.

 Refer to the evidence submission guide if you regularly lose disputes or find that your evidence isn’t relayed to the card issuer.
 You can also contact Stripe support with examples of your disputes so we can help ensure that your evidence is sufficient.

 Including as much relevant information as possible when you submit a response increases the likelihood that the dispute is found in your favor.
 When responding to any type of dispute, make sure you include the following evidence (if available).

 |The billing address provided by the customer (if the AVS check was successful).
 This field is automatically filled when possible.|

 |The name of the customer.
 This field is automatically filled when possible.|